 These traditional apple strudel recipes will make delicious homemade strudels that you will be proud to serve to your family.
-Choose from several below, and as a bonus, I've added a recipe for an authentic Troler strudel with almonds.
+Choose from several below, and as a bonus, I've added a recipe for making an authentic Tiroler strudel with almonds.

 The Hotel St Francis Cookbook (1919)

 Roll out some puff pastry about one-eighth-inch thick and eight inches wide.
 On it spread some sliced apples mixed with sugar and powdered cinnamon.